Our2020View/Our2020View.github.io/macerator.md

 Details of our mod are below:

-Here is a quick view of the layout of the components - starting at top right: the 10' hose, the macerator pump with the end cap to keep things dry, the 12V plug that fits into a 12V connector, and the wireless remote switch that hooks up to a power and ground wire from the old 12V leads from a stabilizer leg.
+Here is a quick view of the layout of the components - starting at top right: the 10' hose, the macerator pump with the end cap to keep things dry when not in use, the 12V plug that fits into a 12V connector, and the wireless remote switch that hooks up to a power and ground wire from the old 12V leads from a stabilizer leg.

 <img src="/assets/1-maincomponents.jpg"/>